 Actually, we've been asked that question quite a lot, so we've made this handy little graphic to explain it visually:

 Skritter is a focused learning tool.
-We don't want Skritter to teach every aspect of Chinese and Japanese.
+Our intention is not for Skritter to teach every aspect of Chinese and Japanese.
 We want Skritter to help you learn and remember Chinese and Japanese characters better than anything else.
 We've done a lot of math to optimize your learning rate while letting you study anything--you learn the words that are important to you, as fast as possible.
 And we won't stop making Skritter better until Chinese and Japanese are easier than French.

 We have a very simple company philosophy: keep costs low, listen to customers, and release early and often.
-We operate Skritter from our apartment, we use money like Scrooge McDuck, we update the site several times a week, we try new features as soon they're just usable, and we listen and respond personally to customer comments and problems.
+We use money like Scrooge McDuck, we update the site often, we try new features as soon they're just usable, and we listen and respond personally to customer comments and problems.
 We love what we do, and we are fortunate enough to be doing what we love.